-The information in this plan covers the operation and delivery of products and services to patrons at PARC and PFAC during the reopening phases for the COVID-19 pandemic.
+The information in this plan covers the operation and delivery of products and services to patrons at PARC and PFAC during the COVID-19 pandemic.
 This plan has been developed in consultation with key stakeholders within the business and references information from government departments, regulatory authorities and industry peak bodies in both aquatic and health and fitness.